Easy constrained optimization in Pytorch with Parametrizations

 optimizer.step()

-We are now done with the setup, so lets optimize the model and visualize the result.
+Lets use these functions to optimize the model and visualize the result.

 ### OPTIMIZE THE THETA AND VISUALIZE